pablotron/bookman/README.md

    and tag images for both containers.
 The tags will be re-used for subsequent boots.
-2. The first time the `db` container boots it will seed the database with several dozen books from [Project Gutenberg][], so the first boot may take few moments.
-Subsequent boots wil re-use the existing database.
+2. The first time the `db` container boots it will seed the database with several books from [Project Gutenberg][].
+This may take a few moments.
+Subsequent boots will be faster.

 Once the service is initialized, port 3000 of the `web` container is exposed on the host and accessible via a web browser.

+You can monitor the logs with `podman-compose logs -f`.

 ### Stop Service